Thursday, 2 November 2017

 Challenging Behaviour and Pathological Demand Avoidance

 There was an interesting section on the Victoria Derbyshire programme this week about children with autism and challenging behaviour.
-Lovely Yvonne who writes at The SEND Parent's Handbook was on the show, talking about her experiences with her son, and another couple of families also shared their difficult lives with children whose behaviour can be violent at times.
+Lovely Yvonne who writes at The SEND Parent's Handbook and has created the great website Newbold Hope to help families struggling with VCB (violent and challenging behaviour) was on the show.
+She was talking about her experiences with her son, and another couple of families also shared their difficult lives with children whose behaviour can be violent at times.

 This BBC article also shines a light on this subject which still sadly seems taboo.
 These children are not having tantrums though, or 'acting up' because they aren't getting their own way (yes, both these things have been suggested to me previously).
 They are trying to communicate.
 I feel it's also important to point out though that it is not just severely autistic children or children with learning disabilities who can react like this.